hypo69/hypo/docs/gemini/out/en/explainer/src/ai/openai/bully.md

 **Imports:**

 *   `os`:  Used for interacting with the operating system.
 While not directly used here, it's a common import in Python scripts.
 The import doesn't seem to be used in this script, so it's not necessary and can be removed for clarity.
 *   `src.ai.openai`: This is a critical import.
 It likely contains the necessary functions to interact with the OpenAI API.
-This is part of the project's internal structure; it's essential for proper execution and demonstrates the module's relationship with other parts of the `src` package.
+This is part of the project's internal structure; it's essential for proper execution and demonStartes the module's relationship with other parts of the `src` package.
 *   `openai`: Import should be fixed to `import openai`.